code-423n4/2021-11-overlay/README.md

 `OverlayToken.sol` (ERC-20)
 - Extends OpenZeppelin ERC-20 implementation for permissioned mint and burn functionality
 - Defines `MINTER_ROLE` and `BURNER_ROLE` access permissions, with associated modifiers on `mint()` and `burn()` external functions
+- Adds `transferMint` and `transferBurn` functions that transfer and mint/burn in the same call to save gas

 `OverlayV1OVLCollateral.sol` (ERC-1155)
 - Extends OpenZeppelin ERC-1155 implementation